jafo2128/puppet-nodejs/README.md

 #### `repo_url_suffix`

-This module defaults to installing the latest NodeSource 0.10.x release on Debian platforms.
-If you wish to install a 0.12.x release you will need to set this parameter to `node_0.12` instead.
+This module defaults to installing the latest NodeSource 0.10.x release on Debian and RedHat platforms.
+If you wish to install a 0.12.x release you will need to set this parameter to `node_0.12` for Debian or `pub_0.12` for RedHat/Amazon Linux.

 #### `use_flags`